 The Authority is focussed on delivering value for money and success, and in this respect reviewed by independent auditors in line with the NAO's Code of Audit Practice and Auditor's Guidance Note AGN03.
-The results of the Value for Money audit work and the key messages arising will be reported in an Audit Findings Report and in the Annual Audit Letter.
+The results of the Value for Money audit work and the key messages arising will be reported in the Audit Findings Report and in the Auditor's Annual Report.